helenzhou0523/RSI-MAXIF-DTI/Note--cipher.md

 **proportion of identifying interaction** -- cipher ms highest

+####compare with other methods

+previous---limited number of proteins    no quantitative results

+BLM--one of most precise--average performance of BLM by weight of number of corresponding interactions is much lower than cipher ms

 ####Conclusion

 integration of multi dimensional information gains advantages in target identification and yields additional knowledge associating drugs with diseases and pathways predicting new applications of drug side effects.